iwonaluszowicz/iwonaluszowicz.github.io/filmmaking.markdown

 After that, I completed a certificate in filmmaking at the NFTS and a practical filmmaking traineeship with Four Corners Studio in East London.

 In 2023, I produced and directed my first ‘proper’ short film, Sugar Push.
 It follows a young woman attending a swing dance social.
-We’re currently still in post-production, but you can check out the film’s instagram @sugarpushshortfilm {https://www.instagram.com/sugarpushshortfilm/}
+We’re currently still in post-production, but you can check out the film’s [instagram @sugarpushshortfilm] (https://www.instagram.com/sugarpushshortfilm/)

 I’ve linked two of my videos below.
 They’re very much student projects, but they make me laugh and might make some of you laugh too…